olirice/sqlite_rls/README.md

 ## Current Status

-> **IMPORTANT NOTE:** This project is currently at the proof-of-concept stage.
-The code demonstrates the architectural approach to implementing Row Level Security in libSQL through AST manipulation.
-Due to API changes in recent libSQL versions, the current implementation requires adaptation to work with the latest libSQL API.
-The code structure and approach are sound, but specific API usage needs updates.
+This project has been updated to work with the latest libSQL API (0.9.x) using the new async APIs and Builder pattern.
+The implementation uses Arc for sharing database connections safely.

 ## Features